Mafia (TV series): Critical reception

 Mafia received mixed reviews from critics.
 Gripping narrative and thrilling plot shifts of the series were highlighted and appreciated.

 The Indian Express explained that the series offered unlimited thrill that would always keep you at the edge of your seat.

 Shikha Desai from Times Of India rated the series 3 out of 5 stars and wrote Its the plot which makes the series watchable however she had qualms with the execution for which she stated could have been better.
 Pratishruti Ganguly from Firstpost stated the execution of series as confusing, and wrote that the series shows glimmers of excellent plot but the conclusion disappoints.
+The show has 6.6 rating on IMDB based on 2.3K ratings and 325 user reviews.